 NAPO also supports the implementation of standards to guide law enforcement agencies in developing and operating a fair and effective investigative process.
 Individuals should have the right to file a complaint, to have the complaint investigated, and to be informed of its final disposition, including learning the outcome of the investigation and any resulting disciplinary action.
 Consequently, NAPO has actively fought for the enactment of this legislation since 1990.
-In consultation with attorneys representing law enforcement officers, NAPO will continue to exert every effort with Congress and other national interest groups to support this legislation.
+In consultation with attorneys representing law enforcement officers, NAPO will continue to exert every effort with Congress and other national interest groups to support this legislation, protect officer due process, and improve transparency and accountability in law enforcement agencies.